What a farce: Liverpool and the League Cup deserve so much better | Goal.com

 At half-time you feared the worst.
 Liverpool’s record defeat is 9-1 and it came in Birmingham, back in 1954.
 This team did not deserve to break that particular record.

 Whether Villa switched off or not, the youngsters should be proud of their efforts.
-Villa boss Smith waited to congratulate each and every one of the visiting players before disappearing down the tunnel, something that was well deserved despite the result.
+"They have a really talented group of players," Smith said, graciously.

 They will never forget tonight.
 Christie-Davies, Tony Gallacher, Morgan Boyes, Luis Longstaff and Tom Hill all made their debuts, as did Jack Bearne, Leighton Clarkson and James Norris from the bench.
 Critchley, albeit in difficult circumstances, has now managed Liverpool in a first-team game.